Spectrum of equivariant cohomology as a fixed point scheme: Introduction

-Note that for partial flag varieties $X=\Gs/\Ps$ the total zero scheme $\ZZ_{\geg}\cong \tilde{\geg}_\Ps\to \geg$ is just the Grothendieck--Springer resolution as above.
+Note that for partial flag varieties $X=\Gs/\Ps$, the total zero scheme $\ZZ_{\geg}\cong \tilde{\geg}_\Ps\to \geg$ is just the Grothendieck--Springer resolution as above.

 However, here the total zero scheme is no longer affine.
-On the other hand this version also holds for GKM spaces, including toric varieties.
-Recall \cite{GKM} that a smooth projective variety $X$ with an action of a torus $\Ts$ is a GKM space if the number of both the zero- and one-dimensional orbits is finite.
+On the other hand, this version also holds for GKM (Goresky--Kottwitz--MacPherson) spaces, including toric varieties.
+Recall from \cite{GKM} that a smooth projective variety $X$ with an action of a torus $\Ts$ is a GKM space if the number of both the zero- and the $1$-dimensional orbits is finite.
 We can form the total zero scheme $\ZZ_\ttt\subset \ttt\times X$ as the zero scheme of the vector field $V_\ttt$ generated by the $\Ts$-action, as before.

-\begin{theorem} Suppose that a torus $\Ts$ acts on a smooth projective complex variety $X$ with finitely many zero- and one-dimensional orbits.
-Then the algebra of the global functions on the total zero scheme $\ZZ_\ttt$ is graded isomorphic to the equivariant cohomology of $X$ over $\C[\ttt]\cong H^*_\Ts$.
-The gradings on $\C[\ttt]$ and $\C[\ZZ_{\ttt}]$ are induced by the weight $-2$ action on $\ttt$. \end{theorem}
+\begin{theorem} Suppose that a torus $\Ts$ acts on a smooth projective complex variety $X$ with finitely many zero- and $1$-dimensional orbits.
+Then the algebra of the global functions on the total zero scheme $\ZZ_\ttt$